OneEyedWilly293/Libft/README.md

 # Libft

+## <ins>Logs</ins>
 ### <ins>18.04.2025</ins>
+- Created ft_calloc function
+	> *The calloc() function allocates memory for an array of nmemb elements of size bytes each and returns a pointer to the allocated memory.
+The memory is set to zero.
+If nmemb or size is 0, then calloc() returns either NULL, or a unique pointer value that can later be successfully passed to free().*
 - Added Description for the <sub>atoi</sub> function
 - Created ft_strnstr function
 	> *The strnstr() function locates the first occurrence of the null-termi-